-- To guarantee the fast and reliable communication to the competent organisms when the appearance of any one of the mollusc diseases (exotic and non-exotic) listed in the Directive is suspected.
+- Inform when the appearance of any one of the mollusc diseases (exotic and non-exotic) listed in the Directive is suspected.

-- To coordinate, prior consultation with the European Reference Laboratory, the diagnostic methods employed in the Member States.
+- Coordinate with the European Reference Laboratory, the diagnostic methods used in the Member States.
 Training of experts in diagnosis according to these methods.

-- To organise periodically national comparative trials (ring tests) of the diagnostic procedures.
+- Periodically organize national comparative trials of the diagnostic procedures.

 Antonio Figueras Huerta